phasorpy.phasor#

 Return multi-harmonic phasor coordinates projected onto principal plane.

-Principal component analysis (PCA) is used to project multi-harmonic phasor coordinates onto a plane, along which coordinate axes the phasor coordinates have the largest variations.
+Principal component analysis (PCA) is used to project multi-harmonic phasor coordinates onto a plane whose two coordinate axes (the first two principal components) capture the largest variance.

-The transformed coordinates are not phasor coordinates.
-However, the coordinates can be used in visualization and cursor analysis since the transformation is affine (preserving collinearity and ratios of distances).
+The transformed coordinates are no longer phasor coordinates.
+However, they can be used for visualization and cursor analysis because the transformation is affine (it preserves collinearity and distance ratios).

 - Parameters:

 real (array_like) – Real component of multi-harmonic phasor coordinates.
 The first axis is the frequency dimension.
-If less than 2-dimensional, size-1 dimensions are prepended.
+If less than two-dimensional, length-1 dimensions are prepended.

 imag (array_like) – Imaginary component of multi-harmonic phasor coordinates.
-Must be of same shape as real.
+Must have the same shape as real.

 - Returns:

 x (ndarray) – X-coordinates of projected phasor coordinates.
-If not reorient, this is the coordinate on the first principal axis.
+If reorient is False, this is the coordinate on the first principal component axis.
 The shape is

-.y (ndarray) – Y-coordinates of projected phasor coordinates.
-If not reorient, this is the coordinate on the second principal axis.
+real.shape[1:].y (ndarray) – Y-coordinates of projected phasor coordinates.
+If reorient is False, this is the coordinate on the second principal component axis.
+The shape is

 See also